Dominick Arduin: Disappearance

 On 5 March 2004 Arduin began her second attempt to become the first woman to ski alone to the North Pole.
 She set out from Cape Arctichesky in Siberia.
 She lost contact after one day of travel.
 A helicopter search failed to find any trace of her though they recovered another traveler, Frédéric Chamard-Boudet. who had disappeared March 5 2004.
 The search ended on 21 March.

-After her disappearance the Finnish author Sven Pahajoki decided to write a book about her life and while researching her background, realized she'd been lying all along about her accomplishments and life.
-Her sister and uncle were found and it was found out she'd done disappearances earlier as well and that they did not believe she had died, but just done another disappearance to start anew yet another time due to financial reasons and getting caught of lying.
-She was born and grew up in Paris, she never had cancer, her sister never died.
+After her disappearance, the Finnish author Sven Pahajoki decided to write a book about her life and while researching her background, realized she'd been lying all along about her accomplishments and life.
+Her sister and uncle were located and it was discovered that she had previously disappeared and they did not believe she had died, but just pulled another disappearing act to start fresh yet again due to financial reasons and being caught lying.
+She was born and grew up in Paris, she never had cancer and her sister had not died.
 Her father died when she was 19, her mother a few years later.